Comparing Canadian Debt Solutions

 This may sound like a great deal, but it can do significant damage to your credit and even lead to lawsuits and wage garnishment.
 What’s more, debt settlement companies may charge high fees when they are unsuccessful at getting settlements in your favour.

 So, while debt settlement is a solution that’s available to Canadians, it’s not recommended in most cases.
-If you do not think you can pay back everything you owe, we recommend moving onto the next solution—a consumer proposal.
+If you do not think you can pay back everything you owe, we recommend moving on to the next solution—a consumer proposal.

 Understand the dangers of debt settlement »

-Consumer Proposal
+Consumer proposals

 A consumer proposal offers a better way to get out of debt for less than you owe.
 You consult with a Licensed Insolvency Trustee (LIT) in your province or territory.
 They will review your finances to determine if you are insolvent.
 If they determine you can repay at least some of what you owe, they will help you arrange a consumer proposal.